kale-stew/climb-log/blog/gear/first-winter-peak.md

 ![la-plata-snowflake](https://live.staticflickr.com/65535/51757385408_0386c75cb2_k.jpg)
 _Ascending La Plata in March of 2021.
 We were post-holing up to our waist at times._

-Colorado winters are something special.
+Colorado winters up in the alpine are something special.
 It’s not easy to convey the serenity one feels when slogging up a snowy hill on a 0℉ winter morning.
 Or how a sunrise inversion reflecting off of a fresh blanket of snow can stay in your mind for years.
 The accomplishment one feels when summiting a 14,000 foot peak despite icy winds and waist-deep pockets of powder.
 And if you’re a downhill enthusiast, you’ll find yourself at the top of some of the best ski lines in the world.
 The payoff for your effort seems tenfold in the winter, and I would argue the peaks look their best wearing a fresh white coat.

 ## Preparing for a Winter Climb

-As I’ve mentioned, winter brings some of the deadliest conditions in the Colorado high peaks with it each year.
-Recreating in deep snow can be a matter of life and death, but that risk is increased when aggressive slope angles and a notoriously unstable snowpack come into play.
-While it is possible to have a bluebird day in the snowy backcountry, it is crucial you also prepare for the worst before you enter any wilderness area.
+As I’ve mentioned, winter brings some of the deadliest conditions possible to the Colorado high peaks.
+While it is possible to have an amazing bluebird day in the snowy backcountry, it is crucial you prepare for the worst before you enter any wilderness area this time of year.
+Recreating in deep snow can quickly become a matter of life and death, and the risk is increased when aggressive slope angles and a notoriously unstable snowpack come into play.

 In addition to gear, training or at least some technical preparation is recommended.
 Albeit expensive, a Level One AIARE (American Institute for Avalanche Research and Education) Avalanche Rescue Course is highly recommended “for _anyone_, regardless of method of travel, who wants to recreate in or near avalanche terrain” [according to the course creator, the Avalanche Research and Education Center](https://avtraining.org/aiare-level-1/).
 AIARE 1 prepares you to develop a plan to travel through and identify avalanche terrain, effectively make terrain choices in a group setting, and demonstrate effective companion rescue.
 If you aren’t sure you’ll enjoy winter hiking and want to save your money before committing to a course, taking the time to research these topics ahead of your first backcountry winter experience is encouraged.